Koushalkumar15/fundamentals/oop/notes/04-solid-01.md

     />
 </p>

-The Single Responsibility Principle states that a class should do one thing, and therefore it should have only a single reason to change.
+The Single Responsibility Principle states that a **class should do one thing**, and therefore it should have only a single reason to change.
 Only one potential change (database logic, logging logic, and so on.) in the software’s specification should be able to affect the specification of the class.

 This means that if a class is a data container, like a Book class or a Student class, and it has some fields regarding that entity, it should change only when we change the data model.